 Cannabis Shatter is a new, super-strength strain of Cannabis that is growing in popularity and usage in the UK.
 The drug is sometimes called Butane Hash Oil (BHO).
 It is manufactured in ovens and is produced using large volumes of highly flammable butane gas.

 The butane gas is used to strip THC, the active ingredient in cannabis, from the plant.After extraction, what is left is a glass-like material that has the appearance of honeycomb or cooled caramel.
-The sheets of the drug are then broken into pieces so that the small shards can be smoked by users in joints.
+The sheets of the drug are then broken into pieces.
+Small shards can then be smoked by users in joints.
+The drug can also be found in paste form.
+This type of shatter is marketed by the manufacturers under names such as Diamond Sauce Shatter.
+Northumbria Police identified this particular variant in October 2019.

-Only this week, a cannabis shatter factory on the Croft Estate in Ryton, Northumberland was raided and closed down.
+The same force raided and closed a cannabis shatter factory on the Croft Estate in Ryton, Northumberland in 2017.
 Police arrested a 25 year-old man and a 21 year old woman on suspicion of supplying the super-strength cannabis variant.

 What Are the Dangers of Cannabis Shatter?

-Shatter is a much more potent form of cannabis than that supplied in its traditional form.
+Shatter is a much more potent type of cannabis than that supplied in its traditional form.
 Tests have found that the drug can be up to 10 times stronger that normal cannabis.

 The medical effects of using the drug can be extreme.
 Long-lasting psychiatric problems may result and the intense negative effects of using the drug can include drug induced psychosis, paranoia and anxiety.